andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 An initial report is to be delivered to the Director of Environmental Analysis, detailing National and regional land classification changes between 1990 and 2024.
 The report will highlight the most significant areas of habitat change, detail the causes and explain if this is likely to have impacted Marsh tit population levels.
 ## About the UKDWC
 The UKDWC is a non-profit environmental research organisation, that monitors biodiversity and ecosystems in the UK, reporting its findings to various charities and central government.
 Since its founding in 1963, the company has gained a reputation for its excellent ecological and environmental modelling capabilities.

+## 2. Data Sourcing and Data Structure
+UKCEH (UK Centre for Ecology and Hydrology) 25m raster maps from 1990 and 2024 [3] were cleaned and analysed in QGIS to determine land classification changes relevant to Marsh tit habitat.
+Before the analysis, both datasets were clipped to England and Wales, and land classes were grouped for simplicity.
+Figure x illustrates how the data was prepared.
 <p align='left'><image src='images/data_sourcing/data_sourcing.png' width=900></p>